aaryanadiger/aaryanadiger/README.md

 - 👋 Hi, I’m @aaryanadiger
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learnin a lot of stuff
 - 📫 How to reach me : email- aaryanadiger@gmail.com

 <!---